DalhousieSpaceSystemsLab/CubeSat-Core/README.md

 $ cmake .
 $ make
 ```
-And watch the magic happen :)
+And watch the magic happen :) You'll find the compiled binaries in the `build/` directory.